valanths1990/l2j-server-gameserver/README.md

 Requeriments
 ---

-Windows or Linux system with Java JDK 11+, Maven 3.6+, MariaDB 10.4+.
+Windows or Linux system with Java JDK 14+ and MariaDB 10.4+.

 At least 4gb of RAM and 2 Cores.

-Open ports 2016 and 7777.
+Open ports 2106 and 7777.

-High Five part 5 NA client fully updated.
+High Five part 5 client fully updated.

 Links
 ---